 For the change in surface runoff and groundwater recharge, it was assumed that all the effective rainfall after subtracting actual evapotranspiration depths from the rainfall depths occurring on the areas where urban encroachment occurred will be considered as direct runoff.
 Therefore, the values of groundwater recharge in those areas in the year 2012 are considered to be the amount of groundwater recharge decrease due to urban encroachment.
 Using the rainfall and evapotranspiration data in the year 2015, the amount of runoff is calculated using the curve number method, then the groundwater recharge amounts are calculated using a simple mass balance equation.
 The SCS-Curve Number method was included in the Technical Report (TR-55) from the United States Department of Agriculture (USDA).
-The runoff volume is calculated using a simple water mass balance.
-The detailed method of calculation is included in the indicators' definitions section (I-3-1).
+The runoff volume is calculated using the curve number by using the Rainfall and evapotranspiration volumes, the recharge is then calculated using a simple water mass balance.
+The detailed method of calculation is included in the indicators' definitions section C with the reference (I-3-1).